Cornelia666/My-first-wiki/README.md

 ### Ball Game Player Guide

 **Game Controls:**
-Use the mouse (or arrow keys) to move the paddle at the bottom.
+Use the mouse to move the paddle at the bottom.

 **Objective:**
 Move the paddle to bounce the ball and prevent it from falling to the bottom of the screen.